Management Services

 East Baton Rouge Emergency Rental Assistance Program (ERAP)

-Franklin assisted in program strategy development and initiation for EBR’s ERAP, and deployed person-to-person engagement throughout the process via our inhouse call center.
-The U.S. Department of the Treasury ERAP made available $25 billion to assist households unable to pay rent and utilities due to the COVID-19 pandemic and its ongoing aftermath.
+In 2020, the U.S. Department of the Treasury Emergency Rental Assistance Program (ERAP) made available $25 billion to assist households unable to pay rent and utilities due to the COVID-19 pandemic and its aftermath.
+ERAP provided emergency rental assistance to income-eligible individuals and families that were economically impacted during the pandemic.

 Services